-A Mail-away Closing is one in which one or more of the parties is (most often, though not necessarily) out-of-state and consequently asks if the closing documents be mailed and executed in front of a notary or other signing service.
-Unfortunately, the ethical permissability of these types of closings is suspect at best and we really can’t use mobile notary services for our closings.
-It’s just how the legal ethics rules work.
+A Mail-away Closing is one in which one or more of the parties is most often, though not necessarily, out-of-state and asks if the closing documents be emailed to them and then executed in front of a notary or other signing service.
+Unfortunately, the ethical permissibility of these types of closings is suspect at best and we really can’t use mobile notary services for our closings.
+It’s just how Georgia’s legal ethics rules are.

 You see, Georgia is an attorney state.
 Real estate closings are considered the practice of law and must be conducted, and all the documents signed, in the presence of a Georgia lawyer.

 In fact, the Georgia’s State Bar and Supreme Court have consistently held that a Georgia attorney must be physically present at closing: